 Ran out of space in your house and don’t want to let your kids sleep outside?
 How about building a gym in your backyard?
 If that’s a good idea really depends on where you live.
 This is only really an option in Southern California and similar climates.
 Too hot and too cold are not the nicest conditions to work out in.

-Of course working out in the open air is pretty awesome and much better than any indoor gym.
+Of course, working out in the open air is pretty awesome and much better than any indoor gym.
 But weather is going to be a big factor in your decision to work out or not.
-That could disturb you workout continuity.
+That could disturb your workout continuity.